 There is an interesting test implementation of this concept in the Belgian ARIA project by Imec R&D company, Ghent University, and Viu More.
 Here is a video presentation of it.

 AR gaming becomes more exquisite year by year.
 No wonder that AR is mostly associated with the niche of virtual gaming.
 With innovations available in 2020, AR games are affordable as never before.
-As a bonus, there is no need in using your PC to enjoy a new experience.
+As a bonus, there is no need to use your PC to enjoy a new experience.
 Anyone can install the corresponding mobile app and start a virtual journey straight away.

 The sensational success of a Pokémon GO game proved the viability of the AR game concept in spades.
 It made well over 3 billion US dollars in total, making it one of the most successful games in history.
 After a sensation like that, there is hardly any doubt about the future prospects of AR gaming on mobile.